fusioncharts/dev_centre_docs/getting-started/jquery/percentage-calculation-using-jquery.md

 1. Included the necessary libraries and components using `import`.
 For example, `jquery-fusioncharts`, `fusioncharts`, etc.

+2. Resolve charts as dependency for FusionCharts, Fusion Theme and jquery-fusioncharts.

-2. Stored the chart configuration in a JSON object.
+3. Stored the chart configuration in a JSON object.
 In the JSON object:
     * The chart type has been set to `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * The width and height of the chart has been set in pixels.
     * The `dataFormat` is set as JSON.
     * The json data has been embeded as the value of the `dataSource`.

-3. Used FusionChart's jQuery method `insertFusionCharts()` to create FusionCharts.
+4. Used FusionChart's jQuery method `insertFusionCharts()` to create FusionCharts.

-4. In the above sample:
+5. In the above sample:
 	* `beforeDataUpdate` and `dataUpdated` events are binded.
 	* `renderComplete` event calculates and stores the total value of the chart data.

-5. Created an HTML template to render the chart.
+6. Created an HTML template to render the chart.